 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-About three and a half hours from Florence lie the 5 small villages known as Cinque Terre.
+About three and a half hours from Florence lie the five tiny villages called Cinque Terre.
 Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso each have their unique picturesque charm.
-A Cinque Terre day trip from Florence is the perfect way to get out of the city and get some hiking and beach time in during your Italy vacation!
-The 5 towns that make up the Cinque Terre, also known as the Italian Riviera, are majestic and a must-see for anyone who is traveling to Italy.
+A Cinque Terre day trip from Florence is the perfect way to get out of the city and get some hiking and beach time during your Italy vacation!
+The five towns that make up the Cinque Terre, also known as the Italian Riviera, are majestic and a must-see for anyone who is traveling to Italy.
 The English translation of Cinque Terre is Five Terraces.

-When I lived in Italy I worked as a social media manager, blogger, and marketer for a travel company specializing in student travel.
-Over the summer we ran low on guides and that was my entrance into the real of tour guiding!
+When I lived in Italy, I worked as a social media manager, blogger, and marketer for a travel company specializing in student travel.
+Over the summer, we ran low on guides, which was my entrance into the actual tour guide!
 I led Cinque Terre day trips every other weekend for several months so I got to know the area pretty dang well!

 Keep it simple and light.
-Remember if you’re doing the hike, you’re going to have to take your bag with you. pack everything in a small comfortable backpack.
+Remember, if you’re going on the hike, you’ll have to take your bag with you.
+Pack everything in a small, comfortable backpack.

 Wear athleisure clothing for the hike.
 I usually end up in denim shorts and a tank with my Nikes or Tevas.
 A ball cap and my good sunglasses with UVA protection complete the ensemble.

-If you’re in it for the gram (and let’s be real, who isn’t?) wear something light and loose.
+If you’re in it for the gram (and let’s be honest, who isn’t?), wear something light and loose.
 A breezy oversized shirt or dress works nicely.
-It also is a lot easier to just strip at the beach wearing a loose dress than trying to change out of athletic clothes!
+It is also a lot easier to just strip at the beach wearing a loose dress than to try to change out of athletic clothes!

 The trails for Cinque Terre are part of a national park and require a fee.
-At the time of writing to get on the costs of the trail around €7.50, but you can usually convince them to give you a student rate at €4.50 a person.
+At the time of writing, the cost of getting on the trial is around €7.50, but you can usually convince them to give you a student rate of €4.50 per person.
 Other options are available for unlimited train and ferry rides as well, which is great if you’re going to be visiting each town.

-I’ve done most of the trails at Cinque Terre and one piece of advice is to check before you go to make sure there are no landslides.
-My favorite trail scenic-wise is the trail from Riomaggiore to Manarola.
-This offers the view of the perfect colorful Italian homes set into the side of the hill.
+I’ve done most of the trails at Cinque Terre, and one piece of advice is to check before you go to make sure there are no landslides.
+My favorite scenic trail is the trail from Riomaggiore to Manarola.
+This offers the view of the perfect colorful Italian homes on the side of the hill.
 It is one of the most stunning views in the world.
-This is one of the more straight uphill climbs.
+This is one of the more straight-uphill climbs.
 This will take you around an hour, as it isn’t one of the longest trails.

 The other trail I recommend that is usually open tends to be more convenient for people since you end up in the largest city.
 This is the hike from Vernazza to Monterosso.
 Equally as beautiful in its own right, the more challenging part of this hike is making sure you don’t slip on your way down!

-This trail is a little bit longer than the others and is around 4.5 miles, and generally takes me around an hour and a half to complete.
+This trail is a little bit longer than the others, around 4.5 miles, and generally takes me around an hour and a half to complete.

-If you’re a true hiker and love to exercise (YGG), to hike the entire trail and do all 5 towns will take around 6 hours.
-This isn’t something I have personally done yet, but plan to eventually!
+If you’re a true hiker and love to exercise (YGG), hiking the entire trail and doing all five towns will take around 6 hours.
+This isn’t something I have personally done yet, but I plan to eventually!

-Monterosso is the largest of the 5 towns and the one that most people head to as it has the largest beaches.
+Monterosso is the largest of the five towns and the one that most people head to as it has the most extensive beaches.

-When you get off the trail in Monterosso just keep walking past the first beaches you see.
-Go through the tunnel and keep walking until you get near the train station.
+When you get off the trail in Monterosso, just keep walking past the first beaches you see.
+Go through the tunnel and walk until you get near the train station.
 Here is where they sell fried calamari and all sorts of other seaside goodies.
 You can get sandwiches and giant margarita buckets.
-The bar there has dubbed these as “Drunk Ass Buckets”.
+The bar there has dubbed these as “Drunk Ass Buckets.”
 They aren’t wrong.

 There are plenty of other things to do while you are visiting Cinque Terre besides hiking and visiting the beach!

-Doria Castle – Located in Vernazza this stunning little castle offers great views of the city.
+Doria Castle – Located in Vernazza, this stunning little castle offers excellent city views.
 It is believed to have been built in the 13th century, though nobody is sure.

 Church of San Giovanni Battista – Located in Monterosso and built in the 13th century.
 You can find this striped church in the center of town.